Table of Contents

 - Plump spindle cells with peripheral collagen entrapment

-- Inflammation, including foamy macrophages, lymphocytes and plasma cells often present; occasionally multinucleated giant cells (J Cutan Pathol 2012;39:747)
+- Inflammation is often present, including foamy macrophages, lymphocytes and plasma cells; occasionally multinucleated giant cells (J Cutan Pathol 2012;39:747)

 - Cutaneous leiomyosarcoma: